-VIII.
-Right to Altern native Complaint Procedures and not replace Any individua es contained in this policy are intended to supplement e any applicable state and federal laws and regulations.
-I may seek the remedies available under state and filing formal complaints with the following state and es: 2014 T Street, Fair Employment and Housing Headquarters Suite 210 California 95814 IX.
-96 North 3rd S San Jose, Cali Х. abuse or other nstances, sexual harassment may also constitute child criminal conduct.
-The district will comply with irements and other obligations under state law. ation prominent loca other work site sexual harassment policy shall be displayed in ations in the district's main administrative building and es and school sites where notices regarding the district's ons, procedures, and standards of conduct are usually A copy of this policy shall be provided as part of any orientation program conducted for new students at the beginning of each quarter semester, or summer session, as applicable.
+Right to Alternative Complaint Procedures

+The procedures contained in this policy are intended to supplement and not replace any applicable state and federal laws and regulations.
+Any individual may seek the remedies available under state and federal law by filing formal complaints with the following state and federal agencies:

+Department of Fair Employment and Housing Headquarters 2014 T Street, Suite 210 Sacramento, California 95814

+Equal Employment Opportunity Commission (EEOC) 96 North 3rd Street San Jose, California 95112 Sexual Harassment as Child Abuse

+In some circumstances, sexual harassment may also constitute child abuse or other criminal conduct.
+The district will comply with reporting requirements and other obligations under state law.
+Policy Distribution

+A copy of this sexual harassment policy shall be displayed in prominent locations in the district's main administrative building and other work sites and school sites where notices regarding the district's rules, regulations, procedures, and standards of conduct are usually posted.

+A copy of this policy shall be provided as part of any orientation program conducted for new students at the beginning of each quarter, semester, or summer session, as applicable.
 A copy of this policy shall be provided for each faculty member, all members of the administrative staff, and all members of the support staff at the beginning of the first quarter or semester of the school year, or at the time that a new employee is hired.

+A copy of this policy on sexual harassment shall appear in all district publications that set forth district rules, regulations, procedures, and standards of conduct.

+Legal Reference:

-A copy of this policy on sexual harassment shall appear in all district hat set forth district rules, regulations, procedures, and onduct.
-Adopted: Education Code Sections 212.5, 212.6, 48900.2 Title VII of the 1964 Civil Rights Act Title IX of the 1972 Educational Amendments May 20, 1997 nuopicu.
-1111 20, 1777
+Education Code Sections 212.5, 212.6, 48900.2 Title VII of the 1964 Civil Rights Act Title IX of the 1972 Educational Amendments

+Adopted: May 20, 1997

+Appendix A